 All patients presenting with unexplained unilateral sensorineural hearing loss should be investigated for acoustic neuroma with an MRI head.1

-Pure-tone audiometry: will confirm the presence of SNHL.
+Pure-tone audiometry should be performed to confirm the presence of SNHL.

-Magnetic resonance imaging (MRI): the gold standard investigation for identifying acoustic neuroma.
+Magnetic resonance imaging (MRI) is the gold standard investigation for identifying acoustic neuroma.

 Conservative treatment involves active surveillance with annual neuroimaging (MRI head) to monitor the growth of the tumour.

-Patients who present with relatively small tumours with no impairment to facial nerve function or hearing are sometimes managed with a ‘watch and wait’ approach (due to the risks associated with interventional treatment).
+Patients who present with small tumours with no impairment to facial nerve function or hearing are sometimes managed with a ‘watch and wait’ approach due to the risks associated with interventional treatment.

 Elderly patients with multiple medical co-morbidities are also often managed using this approach due to the increased risks associated with interventional treatment.2

-Microsurgery is the treatment of choice for the majority of patients who receive active management.
+Microsurgery is the treatment of choice for most patients who receive active management.

 In a systematic review, microsurgery was found to provide the best outcomes in terms of tumour control compared to other management strategies.16

-There are three ways of surgically excising the tumour, including rectosigmoid, translabyrinthine and middle fossa approaches.
+There are several ways of surgically excising the tumour, including retrosigmoid, translabyrinthine and middle fossa approaches.
 The choice of surgical approach depends on the location and size of the tumour.11